sxy-sun/sxy-sun.github.io/_posts/2025-02-02-read-personal-finance-101.md

 **Refinancing**:
 If interest rates drop, you can refinance—taking a new loan to pay off the old one at a lower rate or with a better term.

----
-This is a starting point on my personal finance journey.
-Remember, the key is to build a strong financial foundation by budgeting wisely, eliminating unnecessary fees, and planning for the future.
-Happy saving and investing!